dougeby/IntuneDocs/InTuneDocs/Understand/frequently-asked-questions-for-microsoft-intune.md

 -   **Is there a remote assistance functionality in Intune for mobile devices?**

     No there isn’t.
-Third party apps such as [Lumia Beamer](https://www.lumiabeamer.com/) , [Bomgar](http://www.bomgar.com/) , and [TeamViewer](https://www.teamviewer.com/) could be helpful.
+Third party apps such as [Lumia Beamer](https://www.lumiabeamer.com/), [Bomgar](http://www.bomgar.com/), and [TeamViewer](https://www.teamviewer.com/) could be helpful.

 ## Accounts

--   **If I start evaluating Intune and create a new tenant for the trial, can I add O365 to the evaluation using the same tenant?**
+-   **If I start evaluating Intune and create a new tenant for the trial, can I add Office 365 to the evaluation using the same tenant?**

     Yes.
 Just sign in using a global admin from your existing Intune tenant/subscription, such as *globaladmin@&lt;company&gt;.onmicrosoft.com*.

 -   **If I assign MDM authority to Intune during a trial subscription, does that make it difficult to switch to another company’s service if I change my mind about Intune?**

     Though it’s difficult to imagine you not sticking with Intune, the MDM authority choice does not affect your ability to move to another service.
-It’s specifically about choosing Intune or Intune with System Center Configuration Manager, of O365 MDM.
+It’s specifically about choosing Intune or Intune with System Center Configuration Manager.

 -   **Can I use my existing Office 365 domain name for my subsequent Intune account?**

-    Yes, if you sign in with the organizational ID which is associated with your existing O365 tenant and verified domain when your either create their Intune trial or activate your licenses.
-Intune will then use the same domain/users/etc. as in your O365 account.
-Note that each O365 user would have to be enabled as an Intune user, using an Intune license.
+    **Nathan, this sentence does not make sense** Yes, if you sign in with the organizational ID that is associated with your existing Office 365 tenant and verified domain when your either create their Intune trial or activate your licenses.

+    Intune will then use the same domain/users/etc. as in your Office 365 account.
+Note that each Office 365 user would have to be enabled as an Intune user, using an Intune license.
 This would have to be done by the global administrator who manages the tenant.

 ## Enrollment

 -   **Where can my users learn how to enroll their devices?**

     You can use or customize information from the  [Microsoft Intune Enrollment Instructions](http://www.microsoft.com/en-us/download/46398).
+Comment: I believe this is now on the gallery

 -   **How can I troubleshoot device enrollment?**